 If you are a company that has several transactions a day that are dissimilar in nature, you will likely want to go with a POS because it can contain a massive list of inventory that can be called up instantly and turned into a sale.

 Think about going to an auto parts store.
 When you go, there are a lot of different parts.
 When you buy something, however, they normally ring it up instantly with their POS, processing your sale.
 You probably wouldn’t want a payment terminal only for an auto parts store unless you were only doing several sales a day.

 If you have a business that is retail clothing or a restaurant, you might look at using a payment terminal because your goods will be somewhat similar, making it easy to eliminate price types and just focus on swiping a card when someone comes in.
-At restaurants, you can often swipe the card and get a pre-approval so that the customer can just add the tip to the sale when they are finished.
-Sales offices for services like health care, insurance and accounting might also do better with a payment terminal because they can offer to take credit cards as payment.
+At restaurants, you can often swipe the card and get pre-approval so that the customer can just add the tip to the sale when they are finished.
+Sales offices for services like health care, insurance, and accounting might also do better with a payment terminal because they can offer to take credit cards as payment.

 Both POS and payment terminals are integral parts of businesses of any size.
 If you plan on getting a merchant account in the near future, one thing you might consider is to look at what would be more efficient for you.
 If a seamless check-out stand experience is better, look at POS systems- otherwise, consider payment terminals.